Rowland-Hall-Iron-Lions/ARC/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/README.md

 # Welcome to our code (ARC)
-In this repository, all our actual code is hosted.
-As we write our code, this README file will be populated with useful information.
+Contrary to popular belief, this is not where we store our main code.
+This package only exists so the FTC SDK knows where our opmodes ("entry points") are.
+The code in this package calls the `org.rowlandhall.arc`.
+All opmodes ("entry points") in this directory should call functions from said package.
 As always, you can find the original README [here](https://github.com/FIRST-Tech-Challenge/FtcRobotController/tree/master/TeamCode/src/main/java/org/firstinspires/ftc/teamcode).

-## Logging
-A thin convience wrapper around the FtcRobotController logging interface/API.

-## Autonomous
-This is where our autonomous code is stored.